 Some claim that the shock to the system of the Loony Dook is the perfect hangover cure after the excesses of the huge Hogmanay street party in Edinburgh of the night before.

 With the skirl of bagpipes urging them on, the crowd of humanity makes a mad dash into the watter and (most of them) quickly retreat back to the bar.
 Some stay in much longer - up to half an hour.

-In 2011, after the Loony Dook became part of the Edinburgh's Hogmanay programme organised by Unique Events, organisers introduced a "registration fee" of £6, rising to £7 in 2013.
+After the Loony Dook became part of the Edinburgh's Hogmanay programme organised by Unique Events, organisers introduced a "registration fee" in 2011 of £6, rising to £8 in 2014.

 Tickets can be bought at the Edinburgh’s Hogmanay ticket outlets before the day of the event.
 Registrations are on a first come, first serve basis and there is no registration on the day of the event.

 Dook Time and the Tide

 The Dook depends on when tidal conditions are favourable.
 There is a Dooker parade through the town centre to the water's edge beforehand.

 Dookers must buy tickets in advance and check-in to the RNLI Lifeboat Station.